Guanches of the canary islands

 Guanches of Canary Islands

 In 1402, the Norman lord Jean de Béthencourt disembarked with the French knight Gadifer de La Salle and his crew on the south of the island, in today's .Cave of the Guanches.
 Guanche genetic markers have also been found .Their mummification rituals saw them .
 Characteristics.
-While it is unknown for sure how they arrived on the islands, what is known is that they shared a number of cultural characteristics with the ancient Egyptians and that their building style appears to have .
+With their location so near to North Africa, their origins have long presented a mystery for researchers.

 Origin of the Canary Islands Name: Who They Are Named After